meinside/janet-go/README.md

 ### Amalgamation

-`amalgamated/janet.c` file is generated from the [source code](https://github.com/janet-lang/janet) with `amalgamate.sh`,
+`amalgamated/janet.h` and `amalgamated/janet.c` are generated from the [source code](https://github.com/janet-lang/janet) with `amalgamate.sh`.

-and needs to be updated when there is a new release of Janet.
+They need to be updated when there is a new release of Janet.

 `amalgamate.sh` is also used by `//go:generate` in `janet.go` file.